wizebin/copy-node-modules/README.md

 * `src_dir`: source directory containing `package.json` file.
 * `dest_dir`: destination directory to copy modules to (modules will be copied to `dest_dir/node_modules` directory).
 * `-d|--dev`: whether modules in `devDependencies` field of `package.json` should be also copied.
+* `-o|--overwrite`: whether destination modules should be overwritten when source modules are higher versions
 * `-c|--concurrency`: max number of root packages whose files are being copied concurrently.
 * `-v|--verbose`: verbose mode.
 * `-f|--filter`: regular Expression, files that match this expression will be copied; it also matches directories fi: